turingschool/backend-curriculum-site/module2/lessons/activerecord_associations.md

 ### Work

 Given that you have the correct relationship created on the database level, we can now create our relationships on the model level.
-How does a user relate to a game?
-How does a game relate to a category?
+How does a user relate to a `BoardGame`?
+How does a `BoardGame` relate to a `Category`?
 Work through each relationship and add the correct association to the correct model.

-*   **Spicy:** You'll also want to add validations to ensure that all categories have a name, all board games have users and categories.
+*   **Spicy:** You'll also want to add validations to ensure that all `Categories` have a `name`, all `BoardGames` have `users` and `categories`.
 *   **Finish Early?:** Write tests

-## Step 4 - Does it work?
+## Step 4 - Does it Work?

 ### Timing